xcuadrado/api/scope_of_work_integration.md

 * `gtin` are the Global Trade Item Numbers (GTINs).
 GTINs include UPC, EAN (in Europe), JAN (in Japan), and ISBN; Example: "8808992787426".
 Type `String`.
 If you do not have any of the values in your database, provide `null` as value.
 Output is required.

-#### Optional Attributes

-* `google_category` is the Google Category from the [Google Product Taxonomy](https://www.google.com/basepages/producttype/taxonomy.en-US.txt).
-This attribute of the type `String`.

-* The `colors` attribute is an `Array of String`.
-Each array element represents a color in which this product is available.

-* The `margin` of this product.
-How much does the shop make on every sale?
-  This is useful for us in order to better promote specific products.
-Type `Float`.

-* `adult` The adult status assigned to your product listings through the ‘adult’ attribute affects where product listings can show.
-For example, "adult" or "non-family safe" product listings aren't allowed to be shown in certain countries or to a certain audience.
-Type `Boolean`

 * For the `condition` attribute there are only three accepted `String` values:

 	* 'new': The product is brand-new and has never been used.
 It's in its original packaging which has not been opened.